Effective Date: June 19, 2018

 There are a variety of Tracking Technologies that may be included in mobile applications, and these are not browser-based like cookies and cannot be controlled by browser settings.
 Some use device identifier, or other identifiers such as "Ad IDs" to associate app user activity to a particular app and to track user activity across apps.

 We share your information with colleges, universities and others that offer Education-related Products and Services.
 A value of this is that you may receive information and/or offers from colleges, universities and others that offer Education-related Products and Services.
-Absent your consent, however, (which may be by means of third party interaction described in the next bullet point) we will not share your Personal Profile Information with third parties for our own direct marketing of non- Education-related Products and Services.
+Absent your consent, however, (which may be by means of third party interaction described in the next susbsection) we will not share your Personal Profile Information with third parties for their own direct marketing of non- Education-related Products and Services.

-The myOptions Program may share your Personal Profile Information, including without limitation, your non-Personal Information, in connection with or during negotiations of, any proposed or actual merger, purchase, sale, joint venture or any other type of acquisition or business combination of all or any portion of our assets, or transfer of all or a portion of our business to another company (“Corporate Transactions”).
+We may share your Personal Profile Information, including without limitation, your non-Personal Information and Personal Information that is not Personal profile Information, in connection with or during negotiations of, any proposed or actual merger, purchase, sale, joint venture or any other type of acquisition or business combination of all or any portion of our assets, or transfer of all or a portion of our business to another company (“Corporate Transactions”).

 To our agents, vendors, consultants, and other service providers (collectively “Service Providers”) who may receive, or be given access to your information, including without limitation, Personal Information, Demographic Information, and Usage Information, in connection with their work on our behalf, provided however, we do not authorize our Service Providers to use Personal Profile Information provided by us to the Service Providers to send you direct marketing messages other than as part of our Program related to Education-related Products and Services absent your consent.
 Service Providers may associate their own Tracking Technologies with you to collect information from you.
 For more information on Tracking Technologies and your choices regarding them, read Section 2 and Section 10.